Tour Type: Classic Curated, Small Ship Cruising, Walking LITE

 Weather: Fiji sits in a magical corner of the South Pacific, at 15 degrees south latitude, butting up against the International Date Line.
 A latitude of fifteen degrees south places Fiji in the southern tropics, making humidity and heat factors to be aware of during your time in Fiji.
 Tropical weather on this trip is offset by a few mitigating factors.

-First, our walks are shortened (none are more than 3 km) to counter the wearing impact of heat and humidity.
+First, our walks are shortened (none more than 3 km) to counter the wearing impact of heat and humidity.
 Second, we are always on or near the water, giving ample opportunities for refreshing dips.
 Third, public spaces on the ship are nearly all open air, inviting the cooling kiss of tropical breezes.

 Walks: Fiji is a group of more than 300 volcanic islands.
 Volcanic islands, by definition, require ascents up the slopes of ancient volcanoes whenever walking inland from a shoreline.
 Further, the trails we walk are footpaths used by the locals and can be rocky and rough on the one hand, or muddy and slick after rains on the other.